Comfy Belly

 Simple Spaghetti Squash

-To make it easier to cut the squash before baking you have two options.
-The first option is to prick it a few times with a fork or knife and microwave it at one minute intervals until it's easier to cut.
-The second option is to prick it with a fork or knife a few times and roast it in the oven at 400 degrees F for about 10 minutes or until it's easy to cut.
+To make it easier to cut the squash before baking you have a few options.
+One is to prick it a few times with a fork or knife and microwave it at one minute intervals until it's easier to cut.
+Another option is to roast it in the oven at 400 degrees F for about 5 minutes, or until it's easy to cut.

 How you cut it is entirely up to you.
 If there's a stem, cut that off first.
 Next, you can slice it across the short way or the long way, or slice it a few times across the body of the squash to get rings.
-If you cut it into more than two pieces it will shorten the cooking time by five minutes.
+If you cut it into more than two pieces it will shorten the cooking time.

 After it's cut, you can remove the seeds or wait until after the squash has baked.
 I tend to do it after because I find it easier to remove them, but either way works.
 I don't add any salt or oil to the inside or outside of the squash because it can soften the squash too much and I prefer to season it once I'm using it in a recipe.